digital-power/DEQ/doc/DEQ-instructions.md

 # DEQ Instructions #

 ## Event Queue Creation ##

-After the DEQ library has loaded, a queue can be created using `new DigitalEventQueue(name,queue)`.
+After the DEQ library has loaded, a queue can be created using `new DigitalEventQueue(name, queue)`.

 The contructor method has two parameters:
 - name: a name for the queue